IdentityServer/IdentityServer4/docs/intro/support.rst

 **Reporting a bug**

 If you think you have found a bug or unexpected behavior, please open an issue on the Github `issue tracker <https://github.com/IdentityServer/IdentityServer4/issues>`_.
 We try to get back to you ASAP.
-Please understand that we also have day jobs, and might be to busy to reply immediately.
+Please understand that we also have day jobs, and might be too busy to reply immediately.

 Also check the `contribution <https://github.com/IdentityServer/IdentityServer4/blob/dev/CONTRIBUTING.md>`_ guidelines before posting.